 Interested persons are encouraged to read the forum from page 0 and questions which have not been previously answered can be asked with responses obtained almost immediately.

-At this forum I learned about all the required documents, which included:
+On this Nairaland Canada Express Entry Forum, I learned about all the required documents for PR visa, which included:

 - Transcript from my universities (My institutions directly forwarded my transcript to World Evaluation Services (WES) and obtained a report stating the equivalent of my degrees in Canada)